 Establish a minimum list of qualifications.
 For leadership and representative roles, I have adopted guidelines for our church.
 (See appendix B.) For most defined positions, we have job descriptions that identify additional qualifications and skills.
 For people who do not yet meet the qualifications, we find or create places for them to work.
 Periodically, I explain to our church that we use people in various volunteer roles that do not involve leadership or representation of the church.
-Thus, some of them may not fully adhere to our standards; nevertheless, we want them to have a feeling of belonging and ownership.
-When church members clearly understand this concept, they are able to differentiate between roles and do not become confused about the standards of the church.
-Instead, they will adopt the same openness towards new people, remaining secure in their own convictions while avoiding judgmentalism and a "holier than thou" attitude.
+Thus, some of them may not fully adhere to our standards; nevertheless, we want the this concept, they are able to differentiate between roles and do not become confused about the standards of the church.
+Instead, they will adopt the same openness towards new people, remain- ing secure in their own convictions while avoiding judgmentalism and a "holier than thou" attitude.

 Start with small responsibilities.
 We first give new people a small task, and if they do well, we give them a larger task.
 Jesus Himself enunciated this principle, and it works at every level.
 (See Matthew 25:21; Luke 16:10-12.)
 If someone feels a call to preach, I urge him to teach home Bible studies, involve himself in an outreach endeavor, and start winning souls if he has not already done so.
-After he has worked diligently in outreach, then we will consider him for speaking roles.
+After he has worked diligently in outreach, then we will con- sider him for speaking roles.
 As he begins to preach, we will use him in outreach services, youth services, daughter works, and other small meetings.
 From there, we may schedule him to speak for ten minutes on a Wednesday night before I teach the main lesson or to emcee part of the Wednesday service.